justicephysics/humanos2.0/retired-contributors.md

 - The freedom to work without the pressures of career, tenure, or funding.
 - The desire to leave a legacy that outlasts any single institution.

 **You are not retired from thinking.
-You are just free to think where you choose.** Choose the Virtual Nalanda.
+You are just free to think where you choose.** Choose the Justice Physics Nalanda.

 ---